Template Filling for Controllable Commonsense Reasoning

-Following experimental setup for similar reasoning tasks \citep{rudinger-etal-2020-thinking}, we use the \rouge metric \cite{lin2004rouge} as our automatic metric.
-To perform the evaluation, we compare the generated sentence for the template against the gold annotations in our dataset.
-We remove the template words from the output before the comparison for \rouge to avoid inflating the scores.
+To perform the evaluation, we compare the generated sentence for the template against the gold annotations in the dataset.
+We remove the template words from the output and only compare the slot filler concepts to avoid score inflation due to copying.
 All the experiments were performed on a cluster of 8 NVIDIA V100 GPUs for about 32 GPU hours.